When AI Decisions Start Carrying Weight

 They are explored further in executive working sessions, board discussions, or Executive AI Labs, before AI appears in a review or a claim.

-When AI Decisions Become Material
+When AI-enabled Decisions Become Material

 Contact Us | SubStack | LinkedIn | The Scale Gap